-As you will already be aware of, there are a number of bookmakers who dedicate time and effort into betting on cricket.
-The amounts vary for each, but it’s not necessarily a case of picking the #1 ranked bookmaker to bet with.
-You need to first work out what you want to bet on and what you want from the bookmaker.
+As you will already be aware, there are a number of bookmakers who dedicate a good deal of time and effort to cricket.
+Market range and depth varies from one to another, so it’s not necessarily just a case of picking the #1 ranked bookmaker to bet with; you need to first work out what you want to bet on and what you want from the bookmaker.

-- To Win The Match – This is pretty simple in terms of selecting a team to win the match.
-It only becomes complicated where aspects such as the draw (test matches) or tied games (one day games) can occur.
-The draw is pretty simple as this will be included in the possible results to bet on, a tied game gets a little more obscure as some bookmakers will refund bets or conversely, simply put it down as a loss for you.
+- To Win The Match –Select a team to win the match.
+Simple It only becomes more complicated where aspects such as the draw (test matches) or tied games (one day games) occur.
+The draw will be included as a possible result to bet on while a tied game gets a little more obscure, as some bookmakers will refund bets and others put it down as a loss.
+Check the terms.

 - To Win The Toss – Before each game you can bet on which team will win the toss.
-You do not need to guess what they will do after they toss has occurred, just if they are successful or not.
+You do not need to worry about what happens once the game begins, just the result of that coin toss.

-- Top Batsmen (Team and Match) – You can select which batsmen you think will be the top batmen for that specific team in terms of volume of runs scored and also which batsmen will score the most runs overall in the match.
+- Top Batsman (Team and Match) – You can select who you think will be the top batman for a specific team based on volume of runs scored, and also which batsman will score the most runs overall in the match.

-- Most Match Sixes – You can select which team will hit the most sixes in the match.
+- Most Match Sixes – Select which team will hit the most sixes in the match.
 A tie is also available as a betting choice.
-Additionally to this you can select individual players to score the most sixes as well.
+You can select individual players for this bet type as well.

-- Highest Opening Partnership – The opening partnership market is simply choosing which team will put on the highest number of runs for their opening partnership.
+- Highest Opening Partnership – The opening partnership market is simply a case of choosing which batting team will pull in the highest number of runs for their opening partnership.

 - First 6 Overs – The accumulation of runs in the first 6 overs of each innings is taken into consideration for this market.
 The team with the most wins.

-- Fall of First Wicket – It’s possible to choose the over or under on the amount of runs on the board before the first wicket falls.
+- Fall of First Wicket – It’s possible to choose the over or under on the number of runs on the board before the first wicket falls.

-- A Fifty or Hundred to be Scored in the Match – Two separate markets here, first bet on whether there will be a fifty scored in the match.
-Secondly choose whether there will be a hundred scored in the match.
+- A Fifty or Hundred to be Scored – Two separate markets here; first, bet on whether there will be a fifty scored in the match; second, decide whether there will be a hundred scored in the match.

 Cricket Betting Rules

-Cricket is actually one of the more complicated sports when it comes to betting rules, mainly because the weather affects so many games.
-Let’s try and clear a couple up for you now.
+Cricket is actually one of the more complicated sports when it comes to betting rules, mainly because the weather so frequently affects gameplay.
+Let’s try and clear a couple of them up for you.

 Limited overs games will pay out on match bets should the game start and then finish with an official result.
 Match bets will be settled if the game finishes in a bowl out or a super over.
-The only way bets will become void is if no play has taken place for that game or the game is abandoned for whatever reason.
+The only way bets will be rendered void is if no play has taken place for that game or the game is abandoned for any reason.

-The top batsmen market also has a number of rules worth noting.
-In games that include 2 innings then only the runs from the first innings will count towards this market unless otherwise stated.
-A minimum amount of overs needs to bowled in an innings fro this bet to stand and will vary depending on the format of the game.
-If two or more players score the same amount of runs then dead heat rules will apply.
+The top batsman market also has a number of rules worth knowing.
+In games that include 2 innings only the runs from the first innings will count towards this market unless otherwise stated.
+A minimum number of overs need to be bowled in an innings for this bet to stand, and this number will vary depending on the format of the game – check the terms.
+If two or more players score the same number of runs then dead heat rules will apply.

-The team to hit most boundaries market will become void should both teams not have the same amount of overs.
+The team to hit most boundaries market will become void unless both teams have the same number of overs.
 If the market had already been settled before the game sees its reduction then the market will stand.

-- Batsmen / Bowler Market – Where a batsmen or bowler market has been formed, all bets will be taken from the first innings unless otherwise stated.
+- Batsmen / Bowler Market – Where a batsman or bowler market has been formed, all bets will be taken from the first innings unless otherwise stated.